BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 There may be times that you want the target rate sensors to not take into account rates that are above or below a certain value (e.g. you don't want the sensor to turn on when rates go crazy or where it would be more beneficial to export).

+!!! info

+    If hours mode is set to **minimum**, then a minimum and/or maximum rate must be specified in order for the target rate sensor to know what the cut off is for discovered times.

 ### Weighting

 !!! info

-    This is only available for continuous target rate sensors
+    This is only available for **continuous** target rate sensors in **exact** hours mode.

 There may be times when the device you're wanting the target rate sensor to turn on doesn't have a consistent power draw.
 You can specify a weighting which can be applied to each discovered 30 minute slot.
 This can be specified in a few different ways.
 Take the following example weighting for a required 2 hours.